Iqbal Khan (actor): Career

 After moving to Mumbai in 2001, he shot a number of music videos for T-series produced by Anubhav Sinha and directed by Anupam Sinha and Ratna Sinha (Jagjit Singh song).
-He then did his first film Fun2shh (released in 2003) and then Bullet (released in 2004).
+He then did his first film Fun2shh (released in 2003) and then Bullet: Ek Dhamaka(released in 2005).
 His television debut was as Angad Khanna in the serial Kaisa Ye Pyar Hai, this role made him an instant star.

-Soon after, he went on to play the character of Shaurya in Kavyanjali and Raghu for Kahiin To Hoga.
+Soon after, he went on to play the character of Shaurya Nanda in Kkavyanjali and Raghu Malik in Kahiin To Hoga.
 After the ending of Kaisa Ye Pyar Hai, Khan did another serial, Karam Apnaa Apnaa, playing the role of Shiv Kapoor.
 He left Karam Apnaa Apnaa at the end of 2006.

 He made a comeback on television with Chhoona Hai Aasmaan as the air force officer Abhimanyu Adhikari.
 Khan appeared in Waaris and took the lead role of Rudra in the serial Sanjog Se Bani Sangini.
-He portrayed Dr. Viren Roy in Yahaaan Main Ghar Ghar Kheli from March to June 2012.
+He portrayed Dr. Viren Roy in Yahan Main Ghar Ghar Kheli from March to June 2012.

-In 2015, Khan joined with Ekta Kapoor and was cast in a double role on a limited-episode series for Sony TV, winning two awards for it.
+In 2015, Khan joined with Ekta Kapoor and was cast in a double role on a limited-episode series for Sony Entertainment Television, winning two awards for it.

 In July 2016, Khan was criticized for his Facebook post comparing Indian administered Kashmir with Palestine.